Robinette'S Apple Haus &Amp; Winery

 With the emergence of microbreweries and craft beer in West Michigan, proper attention to our wineries and extensive orchards and vineyards has fallen by the wayside.

-However, after recently celebrating 110 years of business, Robinette’s Apple Haus and Winery, which is located at 3142 4 Mile Rd.
+However, after celebrating 110 years of business, Robinette’s Apple Haus and Winery, which is located at 3142 4 Mile Rd.
 NE in Grand Rapids has maintained its strong presence in the area.

 History of Robinette’s Apple Haus & Winery

 The 125-acre Robinette’s Apple Haus and Winery was purchased by Edward Robinette in 1911, when he found the farm while he was visiting a friend in Grand Rapids.
-When he purchased it, the farm was solely a fruit tree farm made of apples, peaches and Cherries.
+When he purchased it, the farm was solely a fruit tree farm made of apples, peaches and cherries.

 The farm still maintains these fruit trees, but has started expanding in 1971 with the Cider mill, followed by donuts in 1972, the Apple Haus and 1973, the gift barn in 1985, and the winery in 2006.
 Other additions have included pies, lunches, and more added every year.